 Opportunities for the More Able

-The school also offers a significant range of extra-curricular activities and enrichment programmes that provide further challenge and fulfilment for our More Able students:
+The school also offers a significant range of enrichment programmes that provide further challenge and fulfilment for our More Able students:

 - Duke of Edinburgh Award

 - Debate club